The 20 Best Hereditary Ovalocytosis Doctors Near Me

 Offers Telehealth

-Josef Prchal is a Hematologist and an Oncologist in Salt Lake City, Utah.
+Josef Prchal is a Hematologist in Salt Lake City, Utah.
 Dr. Prchal is rated as a Distinguished provider by MediFind in the treatment of Hereditary Ovalocytosis.
 His top areas of expertise are Polycythemia Vera, Essential Thrombocythemia, Myelofibrosis, Myeloproliferative Neoplasms (MPN), and Bone Marrow Transplant.
 Dr. Prchal is currently accepting new patients.

 Distinguished in Hereditary Ovalocytosis